-Peer Assisted Study Sessions (PASS) is a free, optional, peer-facilitated learning program available to students enrolled in most core units of study in the University of Sydney Business School, and selected undergraduate and Juris Doctor units in the University of Sydney Law School.
+Peer Assisted Study Sessions (PASS) is a free peer-facilitated learning program available to students enrolled in most core units of study in the University of Sydney Business School.

 PASS doesn’t re-teach or deliver new content.
 It’s an opportunity to reinforce key points from lecture and tutorial materials while applying your skills to solve problem questions.
 The atmosphere of the sessions is relaxed, friendly and low-pressure and you’re encouraged to ask questions and raise concerns with content.